djhshih/analysis-seqc2-ffpe/README.md

 ## To Do

-Rename directories:
+- Rename directories:
-data/ref -> data/gatk-reference-genome
+    - data/ref -> data/gatk-reference-genome (Done)
-data/reference_genome -> data/seqc2-reference-genome
+    - data/reference_genome -> data/seqc2-reference-genome (Done)

-update these changes in the variant calling scripts when that finishes: vcf/bam_variant_mutect2/prepare.py
+- Update these changes in the variant calling scripts when that finishes: vcf/bam_variant_mutect2/prepare.py (Done)

+- Figure out why Variant Calling Fails for some samples:

+    - It was observed that some BAMs do not have sample names in their read groups.
+Therefore, the sample name cannot be extracted from the BAM files, as is done in WDL workflow.

+## Issues

+- BAMs from the FFG dataset do not have read groups.
+This causes failure during variant calling with GATK Mutect2.
+- This issue was resolved by adding read groups to the BAM files using `samtools addreplacerg` command.

+- The the exome target regions BED file provided in the FTP have contigs that are not present in the reference genome also provided in the FTP.
+- This issue was partially resolved by using the WGS calling regions instead.
+However, some variant calling still fails.
+It seems mutect2 gets stuck on particular regions.

+- WES VCFs from the FTP are messed up.
+They cannot be parsed using bcftools.
+- Custom fixes need to be applied to these VCFs to make them parsable.

+- VCFs under FFX datasets are still WES as evident by VCF header and file name.